joshbegley/nyt-latest/README.md

 `(No description)`\
 https://nytimes.com/newsgraphics/card-story/best-potluck-desserts

-**Can you put a price on Alexander Isak? âMaybe you have Haaland, you have Mbappe, but after thatâ¦â**\
+**Can you put a price on Alexander Isak?
+‘Maybe you have Haaland, you have Mbappe, but after that…’**\
 `Newcastle have no interest in selling Isak but that might not stop some clubs for trying.
 Which raises the question, how much would he cost?`\
 https://nytimes.com/athletic/6254763/2025/07/15/what-would-alexander-isak-really-cost/